 It is your responsibility to make sure that your recommendation letter is uploaded into the online application.
 Your application will not be considered for a scholarship if you do not have at least one letter of recommendation.
 Do not wait until the deadline to complete your scholarship application to allow ample time for your references to complete and upload their letter of recommendation.

 Please complete the recommendation letters in a timely manner.

 Why are scholarships important?

 They are important to donors because through these gifts those that we love and admire most in the world live on and continue to positively impact our community.

-They are important to the recipients because they allow the fulfillment of dreams, the sustainment of families and the development of the local economy.
+They are important to the recipients because they allow the fulfillment of dreams and the development of the local economy.

 Read on for the story of a scholarship in the Turbeville family:

 “Shortly after our brother was buried, I was sitting at my desk, numb with grief.
 I kept thinking that there had to be a way to make some sense of the loss, of a way for Ron’s name to live on in a positive fashion.
 Ron was a very loving person who spent much of his time caring for other people, not only at work but also in his private life.
 He was dedicated to the care of our elderly stepfather and mother, and gave selflessly of his time and energy during the last years of their lives.